digidem/comapeo-desktop/docs/DEVELOPMENT.md

 ### Environment variables

 Create a copy of the [`.env.template`](../.env.template) and call it `.env`.

-- `MAPBOX_ACCESS_TOKEN`: A public access token from Mapbox ([documentation](https://docs.mapbox.com/help/getting-started/access-tokens/)) that allows the app to access online map styles.
-Reach out to the team or create your own.
+At the moment, we do not make use of this, but this will most likely change soon.

 ### Running the app